reveny/Zygisk-ImGui-Mod-Menu/README.md

 # Zygisk-ImGui-Mod-Menu
-Magisk Module that Injects a ImGui Mod Menu into any game
+Magisk Module that Injects a ImGui Mod Menu into any game (Bootloop issue is fixed by ARandomPerson)

 # Features
 - [x] Any Android Version